Writing great content is often not enough.

 It’s a little bit expensive, but if you use these tactics to their full effect, you should be able to find a way to cover that cost.

-Buzzsumo allows for you to find content that is popular within a certain niche, and then lets you see who’s sharing that content.
+Buzzsumo allows for you to find content that is popular within a certain niche, and then lets you see who’s sharing that content on social media.

 Our aim with Buzzsumo is to find people who have shared content similar to what we have, and then let these people know that we have similar content that they (and their audience) might also enjoy.